PhaserEditor2D/PhaserEditor2D-v3-docs/animations-editor/auto-build-animations.rst

     .. image:: ../images/animations-auto-build-4.webp
         :alt: Auto build animations.

-The process of group the frames by a common prefix is very simple.
+The process of grouping the frames by a common prefix is very simple.
 To get the prefix of a frame, it removes all the non-alpha characters at the end:

 **Input**